Mabimba-Luombe-Makasa/Temperature-Conversion-App/README.md

 1. Ensure you have Python installed on your system.
 2. Clone or download this repository.
 3. Navigate to the directory containing the Python script.
-4. Run the script using the command: `python temperature_converter.py`.
+4. Run the script using the command: `main.py`.

 Contributors
 - Mabimba Luombe Makasa